U.S. Alerts

 Night

-Monday Night: A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 72.
-Light northeast wind.
-Chance of precipitation is 50%.
-New rainfall amounts between a quarter and half of an inch possible.
+Monday Night: Showers and thunderstorms likely before 2am, then a chance of showers.
+Mostly cloudy, with a low around 70.
+Calm wind.
+Chance of precipitation is 60%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Chance